-29 Although the ratios are only an approximation of relative cost-effectiveness (because annual budgets varied), they still provide a longitudinal insight into the programme's efficiency as the work of the European Judicial Training Network (EJTN)31, focusing on in-person exchanges, illustrates.
+&lt;sup>29 Although the ratios are only an approximation of relative cost-effectiveness (because annual budgets varied), they still provide a longitudinal insight into the programme's efficiency.
+The total annual programme budget was weighted by the total number of people trained in training courses to produce the cost-effectiveness as the work of the European Judicial Training Network (EJTN), focusing on in-person exchanges, illustrates.
 Networking and in-person exchanges remained important features contributing to the quality of judicial training courses.